agathoklisx/libved/README.md

    type.

    Finally, a couple of macros that access the root editor type or the parent's (win structure) type.
-Either of these three main structures have acces (with one way or the other) to all the fields of the root structure, so My(Class) macro as well the others too, works everywhere the same, if there is a proper declared "this".
+Either of these three main structures have access (with one way or the other) to all the fields of the root structure, so My(Class) macro as well the others too, works everywhere the same, if there is a proper declared "this".